sheikhabdulmajid/User-Conversion-Funnel-Analysis/README.md

 Problem Statement: Evaluate an e-commerce startup app to determine which touchpoint causes most users to leave.
 Analyze the funnel health.

 Approach:
-Used SQL and Python to implement logic designed to find customers at each touch point on the Toyota App Evaluated the funnel health using SQL with visualizations with Python
+Used SQL and Python to implement logic designed to find customers at each touch point on the app Evaluated the funnel health using SQL with visualizations with Python

 Outcome: